-I had the privilege of being the care taker to my darling daughter, who was battling an uphill battle with Ewings Sarcoma, a juvenile bone cancer.
-She fought hard and it was amazing to watch her as she would interact with her doctors, nurses, techs and other patients at Primary Children’s Medical Center and Huntsman Cancer Institute.
+I had the privilege of being the care taker to my darling daughter, who was battling an uphill battle with Ewings Sarcoma, a rare form of juvenile bone cancer.
+She fought hard and it was amazing to watch her as she would interact with her doctors, nurses, techs, and other patients at Primary Children’s Medical Center and the Huntsman Cancer Institute.
 Her complete optimism and her amazing smile was infectious.
-I watched as she would lift little bald ones onto her bed at Primary’s and color with them or read them a princess story.
+I watched as she would lift little bald ones onto her bed at Primary Children’s and color with them or read them a princess story.
 I would watch as the night nurses would come into her room after all the little ones were settled in for the night and laugh and joke with her until late into the night.
 I watched as complete strangers, who were so angry that they were in treatment for this horrible disease, have a complete attitude re-adjustment after spending just a few minutes with Natalie as she laughed and talked of her struggles and told them how blessed she was.

 On the other side of this story, we were blessed as hundreds of people reached out to us and gave of their means and their time and their resources.
 They brought meals, blankets, and sweet gifts of the heart.
 Some gave the gift of skydiving and trips to help us make memories.
-Some created fund raisers to help Natalie fulfill her dreams.
+Some created fundraisers to help Natalie fulfill her dreams.
 There were those who worked in our yard, just to ease our burden and those who came to visit when spirits were a little low.
-There were those who took us to lunch, called on the phone or dropped by to lift us on hard days.
-Those simple acts of service will never be forgotten.
+There were those who took us to lunch, called on the phone, or dropped by to lift us on hard days.
+Those simples acts of service will never be forgotten.
 Sadly, I said goodbye to my sweet girl in August of 2010.

 Because of the countless friends, those we knew and those we didn’t, who lifted us up at every turn, I have decided to move forward with a dream of paying it forward, or giving back, however you want to phrase it.

 I, through Lasting Memories by Marjean, have put together “LIFTING HEARTS”, a portion of my business, to help others have a brighter day.
 How this will work is dependent on you, my dear friends!
 I would love to help make a “better day” for those who need a lift.
-So, if you know of someone who is hurting, struggling, suffering in body, mind, relationships or finances, someone who you feel would benefit from a free photography session, please nominate them by emailing me at firstname.lastname@example.org and please include a short story telling me of their life and struggles.
+So, if you now of someone who is hurting, struggling, suffering in body, mind, relationships, or finances, someone who you feel would benefit from a free photography session, please nominate them by emailing me at firstname.lastname@example.org and please include a short story telling me of their life and struggles.

-I am excited for this new adventure in my life and I’m counting on meeting some amazing people who I hope I can help and whom I know will change my life.
+I am excited for this new adventure in my life, and I’m counting on meeting some amazing people who I hope I can help and whom I know will change my life.
 Thank you for helping me fulfill this dream of making a difference.
 HUGS!